-A tomographic inversion for two-dimensional group-velocity maps has been performed for a set of periods between 14 and 90 s following the procedure described by Barmin et al. (2001) and Ritzwoller et al. (2002).
+A tomographic inversion for 2-D group-velocity maps has been performed for a set of periods between 14 and 90 s following the procedure described by Barmin et al. (2001) and Ritzwoller et al. (2002).
 In all cases, we inverted the combined data set of the newly acquired data and the pre-selected CU-Boulder data.
 As starting models for the inversion, the group-velocity maps predicted by the CUB2 global model (Shapiro & Ritzwoller 2002) were used.
-We present the resulting group-velocity maps for Love (Figure 5) and Rayleigh waves (Figure 7) at four different periods: 18, 25, 40, and 60 s.
-The difference between the new group-velocity maps and the initial maps is also shown for Love (Figure 6) and Rayleigh waves (Figure 8).
+This model was constructed on $2^{\circ} \times 2^{\circ}$ grid using more than 200 000 group velocity measurements.
+We present the resulting group-velocity maps for Love (Fig. 5) and Rayleigh waves (Fig. 7) at four different periods: 18, 25, 40 and 60 s.
+The difference between the new group-velocity maps and the initial maps is also shown for Love (Fig. 6) and Rayleigh waves (Fig. 8).

-The group-velocity maps show the lateral deviation of the group velocities from the average velocity in percent.
-These deviations are up to 36 % for 16s Love (Fig. 5) and Rayleigh waves (Fig. 7).
-This reflects the strong lateral heterogeneity of the Earth's crust in the region, which changes from the mid-oceanic ridge system in the North Atlantic to thick sedimentary basins in the Barents Sea and old shields with continental crust on mainland Fennoscandia.
-Comparison of the resulting and starting maps (Figs. 6 and 8) demonstrates significant differences in velocities between the two sets of maps (up to 30 % for short periods and up to 5-7 % at periods above 60 s).
-This confirms the presence of new information in the new data set.
-Table 2 illustrates the improvement in the data fit achieved by the inversion.
+The group-velocity maps show the lateral deviation of the group velocities from the average velocity in per cent.
+These deviations are up to 36 per cent for 16 s Love (Fig. 5) and Rayleigh waves (Fig. 7).
+This reflects the strong lateral heterogeneity of the Earth's crust in the region, which changes from the mid-oceanic ridge system in the North Atlantic to thick sedimentary basins in the